jmoore2081/smackgrc/src/pages/about/index.md

     text: >-
       Affordable, transparent pricing is important to us.
-Pricing is based on the number "Power Users" which includes individuals in Audit, Compliance and/or Risk Management positions.
-People that will be in the application as part of their day to day.
-There is no additional charge for users which are seldom using the application.
+Pricing is based on the number "Power Users" which includes individuals in Audit, Compliance and/or Risk Management positions; people that will be in the application as part of their day to day responsibilities.
+There is no additional charge for users which are seldom using the application such as control owners or risk owners.

       Annual pricing tiers:

-      Up to 5 users: USD25,000
+      Up to 5 power users: USD25,000

-      Up to 20 users: USD50,000
+      Up to 20 power users: USD50,000

-      Up to 50 users: USD100,000
+      Up to 50 power users: USD100,000

       Quick Base user account minimums do not apply when purchasing SMACK GRC.
-      Start with just one user or 100+.
+      Start with just 5 users or 100+.

       All plans include unlimited case-based support, plus access to the Quick